EnigmaVSSUT/Induction-2021/Competitive Coding/Task/Practice Questions/README.md

 - [Question 5](https://codeforces.com/problemset/problem/493/D)

-##N.B : Your final Competitive Programming Contest will be held tomorrow i.e 08.05.2021 on the basis of which you will be marked in the Induction Process.
-Make sure you attend it positively.Further timing of the Contest will be notified to you on our Discord Channel.
+#### N.B : Your final Competitive Programming Contest will be held tomorrow i.e `08.05.2021` on the basis of which you will be marked in the Induction Process.
+Make sure you attend it positively.
+Further timing of the Contest will be notified to you on our Discord Channel.
 So keep practicing & Stay Tuned !